abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

   * If the Kernel Authentication Interface is implemented, Redfish service shall implement a configurable privileges for this kernel interface shall be configurable.

 ## SMBIOS Support
-The host should support an SMBIOS Type 42 structure that defines the attributes of the Redfish Host Interfaces that are supported for the system.
+When Redfish Host Interface is available, the host shall support an SMBIOS Type 42 structure that defines the attributes of the Redfish Host Interfaces that are supported for the system.
+Identification of host interface parameters on systems that do not implement SMBIOS is not covered in this document and therefore OEM-specific methods shall be used.

-Information in the structure will allow host software to discover the Redfish Manager interfaces supported and to initialize the host-side driver stack.
+Information in the SMBIOS structure shall allow host software to discover the Redfish Manager interfaces supported and to initialize the host-side driver stack.

-* For Network Host interfaces, the mechanism that clients should use to discover/obtain the manager IP address will also be described in the structure
+* For Network Host interfaces, the mechanism that clients should use to discover/obtain the manager IP address shall also be described in the structure

+### Table Layout

+  `------------------------`<br>
+  `Type 42 Header         `<br>
+  `------------------------`<br>
+  ` Interface Data          `<br>
+  `   - Device Description `<br>
+  `   - (1 of 3 types)`<br>
+  `------------------------`<br>
+  ` Protocol Specific Data Header`  <br>
+  `------------------------`<br>
+  ` - Protocol Specific Data`
+  `------------------------`<br>

-The following table describes the SMBIOS (Type 42) structure for a Network Host Interface interface:
+The following describes the SMBIOS (Type 42) structure for a Network Host Interface beginning with the Type 42 header:

 | Offset  | Name             | Length   | Value    | Description     |
 | ---     | ---              | ---      | ---      | ---             |